italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

 - `certificate_signing_requests`

   - One Certificate Signing Request for each X.509 certificate the Relying Party needs, that is the WRPAC when it operates in the EUDIW Trust Framework, and the National Authentication Certificate when it operates only in National Trust Framework and supports the Proximity Flow.
+- `trustedAuthorities`

+  - The Relying Party declares whether it operates within the EUDIW Trust Framework for cross-border operations or only within national boundaries.
+This choice affects the artifacts it obtains, as detailed in :ref:`infrastructure-trust:Infrastructure of Trust`.

 .. note::
+   A Relying Party (intermediated or not) MUST register through the Onboarding System to obtain a registration Trust Mark (see :ref:`infrastructure-trust:Trust Mark registration-entity`), and in case of a Mobile Relying Party Instance, to obtain an Authentication X.509 Certificate.
-   An intermediated Relying Party registers through the Onboarding System only when it operates in the EUDIW Trust Framework, to enable cross-border operations.
-In this case it MUST have a record in the Register and it MUST obtain its WRPAC and, where applicable, its WRPRC, and these are issued through the Onboarding System.
+   Only if it operates in the EUDIW Trust Framework, it MUST have a record in the Register of WRP and it MUST obtain its WRPAC and its WRPRC.
-   An intermediated Relying Party that operates only at national level is registered by its RP Intermediary and is not registered in the Register.
-In this case, when the Intermediated Relying Party is a Mobile Relying Party Instance, it MUST be registered through the Onboarding System to obtain an Authentication X.509 Certificate.

 Relying Party Intermediary
 """"""""""""""""""""""""""